GeoffAtHome/HG-Mirror-V2/README.md

 `polymer build`

 ## To host
-Deploy the contents of the build directory required.
+Deploy the contents of the build directory as required.

 For more details about the Polymer-cli see [https://www.polymer-project.org/](https://www.polymer-project.org/)